LARIOSD/development_environment/README.md

 # development_environment
-Custom configuration of different applications and plugins in the linux console.
+*Custom configuration of different applications and plugins in the linux console.
+*Important scripts to facilitate development needs.